YPCrumble/browserify-shim-grunt-browserify/README.md

-Use `grunt browserify` to build the browserify bundle.
+Use `npm install && grunt browserify` to build the browserify bundle.